Social Investment Theory

 Social Investment Theory is a concept that focuses on the idea that individuals make social decisions based on various factors such as the expected rewards, costs, and benefits associated with those decisions.
 Accordingly, as an individual moves through life, the changing social environments impact personality.
 The theory particularly focuses on the significant life transitions from adolescence to adulthood and how these transitions contribute to personality development.

 Jenifer Lodi-Smith and Brent Roberts define social investment as “investment in, and commitment to, adult social roles.”
-They add that “the primary adult social roles that define social investment are centered in work, family, and community” (2007).
+They add that the primary adult social roles that define social investment are “centered in work, family, and community” (Lodi-Smith & Roberts, 2007).
 According to social role theory, the major life changes associated with these social investments that typically occur as an adolescent moves into young adulthood accounts for the normative personality changes that follow.

 Personality Development

 According to the Social Investment Theory, individuals have a limited amount of resources, such as time, energy, and emotional support, which they can invest in different relationships and social activities.
-These investments can be seen as an allocation of resources in the hope of obtaining certain benefits or returns.
+These investments are allocations of resources in the hope of obtaining certain benefits or returns.

 The theory suggests that individuals engage in social investments when they perceive that the potential rewards outweigh the costs involved.
 Rewards can include emotional support, companionship, social validation, or access to resources or opportunities.
 On the other hand, costs can involve time, effort, compromise, or emotional stress.